What’s the Best Renewable Energy Source?

 Similar to the sun, the earth’s core may eventually cool, leading to a loss of geothermal energy, but not for another 91 billion years.
 For reference, the sun won’t enter the red giant phase for another five billion years, so we’re set on that front.
 Water may eventually evaporate from the surface of the earth, but if it does, we will likely have much bigger problems to worry about.
 Therefore, solar, geothermal, and hydropower are all essentially endless from our perspective.

 Add wind and hydropower to this list and we’ve got ourselves a free, carbon-neutral stew.
 These forms of energy, along with biomass, are the biggest forms of renewable energy within the United States.
-Each of them has their own strengths and weaknesses, which we will cover to show which is the best form of renewable energy.
+Each of them has its own strengths and weaknesses, which we will cover to show which is the best form of renewable energy.

 What Are the Strengths and Weaknesses of Renewable Energy Sources?